Fishnfly/fishnfly.github.io/_posts/2025-02-15-morocco-field-notes.md

 **15 Days**

-Rabat → Fez → Erfoud → Sahara (Merzouga) → Aït Benhaddou → Marrakesh → Essaouira → Casablanca
+Casablanca → Rabat → Fez → Erfoud → Sahara (Merzouga) → Aït Benhaddou → Marrakesh → Essaouira → Casablanca

 The route mattered not because of the stops themselves, but because of how each transition changed the pace of the days.